ragsragsrags/WideWorldImportersELT_DockerAirflowSparkDbt/dbts/warehouse_wwi_bq/README.md

 9. When testing in notebook you can update files here:
     - load: notebooks/load_wwi.json
     - warehouse: notebook/warehouse_wwi.json
+10. I'm using the dbtCloudOperator, so you needed to have the files saved in the repository (like github, gitlab etc..) and it needed to be built successfully also in the cloud so you could create a job on it that will be called by the airflow.
+In my case, I have it setup in the cloud in github and also have it in the local files through Github desktop so I could develop and test locally.  see here: airflow and dbt: https://docs.getdbt.com/guides/airflow-and-dbt-cloud?step=9 (steps 7 - 9)

 These are the url:
 - Airflow Url (this could take time load on first load): http://localhost:8080/